This is a guide to help intrepid travellers who want to visit Paricutin volcano in Western Mexico.

 Very little English is spoken in the village so basic Spanish is a must.
 I visited this site four times and never once saw a foreign tourist.
 It’s quite a special place to visit and certainly provides that feeling of getting off the tourist trail.

 This is the tricky bit!
-It’s certainly not straight forward to get to this remote village.
+It’s certainly not straight forward to get to this remote village on public transport.
 The first step is to take a bus from Mexico City to Uruapan.
-Once in Uruapan walk away from The historical Centre to the main highway.
+Once in Uruapan walk away from the historical centre to the main highway.
 At the highway catch a bus to Los Reyes and tell the driver you wish to stop at Angahuan.

 The bus will drop you at the end of the village where you will then need to walk through the cobbled streets to the village centre.
 Once in Angahuan you can visit Paricutin volcano.